Skip to main content

 Cook Islands

-The Cook Islands participated in the Second Meeting of States Parties to the TPNW (2MSP) in November and December 2023, where it reiterated its ‘commitment to a safer, more peaceful world, one free from nuclear weapons’.
-It noted that the ‘painful nuclear testing legacy still remains fresh in the mind of many of our Pacific island neighbours’.[1]
+The Cook Islands participated in the Second Meeting of States Parties (2MSP) to the Treaty on the Prohibition of Nuclear Weapons (TPNW) in November-December 2023, where it reiterated its ‘commitment to a safer, more peaceful world, one free from nuclear weapons’.
+It noted that the ‘painful nuclear testing legacy still remains fresh in the mind of many of our Pacific island neighbours’.1

 TPNW Status